1001 Nights (TV series): Maymoon

 Maymoon is a mischievous pet monkey who belongs to Shahzaman.
 He is playful and loving and is a regular member of the court.
 He often outwits Shahryar and like all the other characters is used often as a character in Scheherazade's stories.

 Production history

 The idea for the show came to co-creator Shabnam Rezaei in a dream.
 Her father read stories from One Thousand and One Nights in her native country Iran.
 Together with partner Aly Jetha, Series and Creative Director Chad Van De Keere, story editor Randy Rogel as well as the Big Bad Boo team, they formulated the 1001 Nights TV series, which would be appropriate for a modern audience.

 Reception

 1001 Nights came in the # 1 show at the 2011 at the Mip Junior awards among 1027 other children's properties.
 It was a finalist in the 2010 Mip Junior Licensing Challenge and # 6 in the Top 30 that year.

-Awards and nominations (2010)

-1001 Nights was nominated for four awards in 2010.